Flexible Content Items

 Drupal will put in the Drupal-specific relative URL so Drupal can find it for the user later when they click on the link:

-Once you’ve made your selection, click the save in the popup window to return to the normal WYSIWYG.
+Once you’ve made your selection, click the Green Check (save) in the Link Dialog to save the linked text.

 If you need your link to be outside of our website, you can also use the Link Icon to achieve this.

-Once you’ve typed in the full external URL, click the save button in the popup window to return to the normal WYSIWYG.
+Once you’ve typed in the full external URL and added the optional Open a new window, click the Green Check (save) in the Link Dialog to save the linked text.

 Links as Buttons

-The nice part is that you can see the style for either button right in the WYSIWYG:
+The nice part is that you can see the style for plain link text, Primary button or Secondary button in the WYSIWYG:

 Linking to a specific part of a page: